 - Senior Dog with Osteoarthritis – With proper conditioning and supervision, even older dogs can perform advanced exercises!

-Meet Our Certified Canine Rehabilitation Practitioner – Kristen Hagler, RVT CCRP, has over 15 years of experience in veterinary medicine dealing with canine orthopedic cases and pain management.
+Meet Our Certified Canine Rehabilitation Practitioner – Kristen Hagler, RVT VTS (Physical Rehabilitation), CCRP, has over 15 years of experience in veterinary medicine working in physical rehabilitation and pain management.
 She is considered an expert in her field by clients and colleagues alike and is the brains of our rehabilitation department.

 The Senior Pet – Geriatric dogs and cats have different needs than a young animal.
 This pages provides simple, inexpensive tips on how to make your senior dog more comfortable at home.